-The trail ends up bouncing around a series of small alpine lakes, and then switchbacking down through a ski resort to where it meets Highway 2 at the base of Stevens Pass ski area (where there is dining, and a large parking lot).
+The trail ends up bouncing around a series of small alpine lakes, and then switchbacking down through a ski resort to where it meets Highway 2 at the base of Stevens Pass ski area (where there is dining and a large parking lot).

 NOTE: I am not kidding when I say this section of trail is remote.
 If you decide to bail at some point during your hike, you may have trouble doing so.

 VARIATION: If you want to shave 7.9 mi / 12.7 km off this hike, then you can opt to take the Goldmyer Hot Spring Alternate leaving (or coming into) Snoqualmie Pass.
-The maps for this alternate are included in the Washington Section J maps used for this hike.

-START: Harts Pass (PCT 2,619)
+Start: Harts Pass (PCT 2,619)

-END: Stevens Pass (PCT 2461.6)
+End: Stevens Pass (PCT 2461.6)

-LENGTH: 157.4 mi / 253.3 km
+Length: 157.4 mi / 253.3 km

-ELEVATION GAIN: +36,350 ft / 11,079 m
+Elevation Gain: +36,350 ft / 11,079 m

-ELEVATION LOSS: -38,370 ft / 11,695 m
+Elevation Loss: -38,370 ft / 11,695 m

 Harts Pass (6,188 ft / 1,886 m), the starting point for this hike, is just outside the town of Mazama and is the furthest north that the PCT can be accessed by road.
-It is reachable via an unpaved forest road and has a parking lot and campground – you probably want some a vehicle with some clearance to make it up there.
+It is reachable via an unpaved forest road and has a parking lot and campground – you probably want a vehicle with some clearance to make it up there.

-From Harts Pass, head south on the PCT as you the trail does a bit of rolling before beginning a 5 mi / 8 km descent past Glacier Pass.
+From Harts Pass, head south on the PCT as the trail does a bit of rolling before beginning a 5 mi / 8 km descent past Glacier Pass.